MaeRaDP/403_CMPUTPSYCH/Assignment7/README.md

 ## Clock exercises

 1. Create a "wait_timer" to find out exactly how long core.wait(2) presents each image.
 Make sure this is not counting the time of the whole trial, but only the duration of each image.
 How precise is core.wait?
-- **Answer: core.wait doesn't seem to be too precise because most images are presented longer than 0.5 seconds, some are presented at least 0.01 seconds longer which may be crucial for certain psychology experiments (e.g., When I did a test run, trial 9 in block 2 was presented for 0.5129216000004817 seconds).**
+- **Answer: core.wait seems to be a little bit precise, however all the trials in both blocks when I did a test run were over by 0.01 seconds which may be crucial for some experiments (e.g., trial 3 in block 1, the image presentation was 1.016... seconds).**
 ```
 from psychopy import gui, core, visual, monitors, event
 from datetime import datetime